Satya37x1112/Queue/README.md

-#Queue
-Hello random stranger reading this,
+# Queue
-This is implementation of Queue without using structure and pointer
+This is implementation of Queue Data Structure without using structure and pointer Queue follows FIFO principle (First Come First Server) Do Star the repo if you find this useful......... :-)